 Get to know Junior’s

 Junior is considered the offspring of the Nelson family, and is a culmination of Caryn and Mike’s shared interests, values, and goals for the future.
 “Junior” was also the name of their first coffee roasting machine, a 1.5 kilo coffee roaster that was sourced near Caryn’s home town in Pennsylvania.
 As their own personal endeavor grew to include former co-workers and friends, the brand expanded to encompass the dreams of a small community.
 They see Junior as a child growing up in the modern world around them, assisted by those with rich and varied lived experiences, and intentions of creating a legacy that will make a positive impact.
-After the first eight years of finding their footing, discovering their own sense of self, and building a team, Junior is currently exploring how their intentions and actions affect the greater communities around them.
+After the first nine years of finding their footing, discovering their own sense of self, and building a team, Junior is currently exploring how their intentions and actions affect the greater communities around them.
 They’ve learned that making a positive impact is only possible through building trusting relationships, continued analysis and evaluation, and remaining accountable and humble.

 At the 2020 annual staff retreat the team at JRC/Guilder conducted an exercise to determine the values that would guide them into the future.
 The group explored current and aspirational principles and contributed over forty to the list.
 From this list, the top three were transparency, community and sustainability.
 Below, we share how we define these values.